numangit/kinoMart/server/README.md

 * Schema and Models
 * Schema Validation, password encryption
 * Seeding API (for testing and initial data inserting)
-* pagination & search functionality
+* Pagination & search functionality
+* Modularized functions for error and success response

 ## Packages used in the server